 Preschool is such a fun time in a child’s life.
 They get to go to school for a few hours, play with friends, and have lots of parties!
-They aren’t ready for the responsibility of elementary school yet, but are working their way towards it.
+They aren’t ready for the responsibility of elementary school yet but are working their way towards it.
+And what preschooler wouldn’t enjoy fun desserts such as these Pumpkin Shaped Rice Krispies?!

-Tyler did preschool for three years before starting kindergarten this year, and Ryan is in his second year of preschool at the same school.
+Tyler did preschool for three years before starting kindergarten.
+Ryan did two years of preschool at the same school.
 It’s only 12 hours a week, but it’s enough time to get them out of the house and with other kids their age.

 When I thought about it further, I realized I could probably make the Rice Krispie Treats into pumpkins to use my cutter.
 Since I always make the boy’s birthday cakes, I have a lot of food coloring gels, including orange.

-I know I am writing this recipe for making Halloween Rice Krispies Treats, but you could use the same idea to make them for any holiday or occasion if you have the right cookie cutters.
+I am writing this recipe for making Halloween Pumpkin Shaped Rice Krispies Treats.
+You could use the same idea to make them for any holiday or occasion if you have the right cookie cutters.

 Step by Step